 - 6.1 Policy.
-It is the policy of the District to manage, through permitting, stormwater and snowmelt runoff on a local, regional, and watershed basis to promote natural infiltration of runoff throughout the District to enhance water quality and minimize adverse natural resource impacts through the following principles: - A. Reduce adverse water quality impacts. - B. Preserve vegetation. - C. Decrease runoff volume and promote infiltration where suitable. - D. Prevent soil erosion and sedimentation. - E. Maintain existing flow patterns. - F. Store stormwater runoff on-site. - G. Avoid channel erosion. - 6.2 Applicability (Thresholds).
+It is the policy of the District to manage, through permitting, stormwater and snowmelt runoff on a local, regional, and watershed basis to promote natural infiltration of runoff throughout the District to enhance water quality and minimize adverse natural resource impacts through the following principles: - Reduce adverse water quality impacts. - B. Preserve vegetation. - C. Decrease runoff volume and promote infiltration where suitable. - D. Prevent soil erosion and sedimentation. - E. Maintain existing flow patterns. - F. Store stormwater runoff on-site. - G. Avoid channel erosion. - 6.2 Applicability (Thresholds).
 Permits are required for the following activities: - A. Non-Linear Projects.
-Construction or reconstruction of impervious surface resulting in total impervious surface lot coverage (new and existing) of: - (1) More than fifteen percent (15%) in the protective zone of riparian lots outside the City of Detroit Lakes. - (a) Protective zone is the area within one hundred fifty 150-feet (150') of the lake's OHWL. - (2) More than fifteen percent (15%) on non-conforming lots outside the City of Detroit Lakes. - (a) Non-conforming lots are those that do not meet the minimum lot size standards in Chapter5, Section 2, Chapter 5 of Becker County Zoning Ordinances. - (3) More than twenty-five percent (25%) on riparian lots. - (4) More than fifty percent (50%) of non-riparian lots. - (5) More than seven thousand (7,000) square feet of lot coverage of riparian lots. - (6) Equal or greater than one (1) acre of impervious surface coverage. - (7) Projects requiring a variance from, or use of allowable mitigation within, the local shoreland zoning ordinance. - B. Linear Projects.
-Projects that create or fully reconstruct more than one (1) acre of impervious surface as part of the same project. - C.B.
-Residential subdivision or development of four (4) or more lots. - D.C.
-Construction or reconstruction of a private or public paved trail greater than two hundred (200) linear feet in length, parking lot, or public water access; or - D. Projects or common plans of development or sale disturbing fifty (50) acres or more within one (1) mile of, and flow to, a special water or impaired water.
-A complete application and SWPPP must be submitted to the MPCA at least thirty (30) days prior to the start of construction activity.

-E. Linear Projects.
+Construction or reconstruction of impervious surface resulting in total impervious surface lot coverage (new and existing) of: - (1) More than twenty-five percent (25%) on riparian lots. - (2) More than seven thousand (7,000) square feet of lot coverage of riparian lots. - (3) Equal or greater than one (1) acre of impervious surface coverage. - (4) Projects requiring a variance from, or use of allowable mitigation within, the local shoreland zoning ordinance. - B. Residential subdivision or development of four (4) or more lots. - Construction or reconstruction of a private or public paved trail greater than two hundred (200) linear feet in length. - D. Projects or common plans of development or sale disturbing fifty (50) acres or more within one (1) mile of, and flow to, a special water or impaired water.
+A complete application and SWPPP must be submitted to the MPCA at least thirty (30) days prior to the start of construction activity. - E. Linear Projects.
 Projects that create or fully reconstruct more than one (1) acre of impervious surface as part of the same project.